gudnuf/bolt12-prism/README.md

 ### List Prism Bindings

 Want to see all your bindings?
-Run `prism-bindinglist`
+Run `prism-bindinglist`.
+(Hint, run `prism-bindingshow` to list a specific binding state.)

 `lightning-cli -k prism-bindinglist`